Get excited! We’ve got another Expert Interview for you! We’re interviewing freelance SEO writer Yuwanda Black from Inkwell Editorial.

 And I don’t blame ’em one bit!
 Proofreading is really hard work, and it can get really tough on your eyes.

-I personally really enjoy branching out into other areas of business (blogging, for example!) to keep my interest throughout the workweek.
+I personally really enjoy branching out into other areas of business (writing blog posts, for example!) to keep my interest throughout the workweek.

 Without further ado, let’s get into this wonderfully informative interview.

-Yuwanda, tell us a little about yourself and how you got started in freelance writing.
+Yuwanda, tell us a little about yourself and how you started freelance writing.

 Mine was a windy road into freelancing.
 But basically, I worked for a legal trade publisher in New York City while I was in college.
 I held various positions; one was as a copy editor.
 The company started outsourcing work to me (and my sister, who also worked there at the time.
 In fact, she got me the job there).